argshook/how-to-redux/src/components/counter-simple/readme.md

 or difficult concepts.
 This is what you would find in other redux tutorials as a starting point.

 ### `index.js`

-an entry point of your component. since we're talking redux here, this file `connect`s redux store to react component and passes a slice of it through props. if you dont need redux, have your react component right here.
+entry point of your component. since we're talking redux here, this file `connect()`s redux store to react component and passes a slice of it through props.

+if you dont need redux, then have your component view right here in `index.js`.

 ### `counter-simple.js`

-here i keep only the view part, exporting only a single function - a react component.
+here i keep only the view part, exporting a single function - a react component.

 ### `redux.js`